UniversalAlgebra/universalalgebra.org/docs/flrp/index.md

 # The Finite Lattice Representation Problem (FLRP)

-The Finite Lattice Representation Problem is a central, long-standing unsolved question in universal algebra.
+The [Finite Lattice Representation Problem][FLRP Wikipedia page] is a central, long-standing unsolved question in universal algebra.
 At its heart, it asks something fundamental about the nature of finite mathematical structures:

 > **Is every finite lattice isomorphic to the congruence lattice of some finite algebra?**